hwanglab/binf_workshop_2018_01/doc/04_alignment.md

-#1.
-Alignments
+# 1. Alignments
 Depending on the sequencing technology and applications, we can choose an appropriate alignment program.
-For example, several alignment software are available depending on read length, molecule type (DNA or RNA), transcriptome (gene expression) analysis, variant calls, alignment of a short read against a reference genome sequence, or alignment between two FASTA format sequence.
+For example, several alignment software is available depending on read length, molecule type (DNA or RNA), transcriptome (gene expression) analysis, variant calls, alignment of a short read against a reference genome sequence, or alignment between two FASTA format sequence.

 In this section, we introduce an NGS short aligner (BWA).

-##2.
-BWA for short DNA sequencing reads
+## 2. BWA for short DNA sequencing reads
-Most short-read alignment algorithms follow the common procedures such as 1) building an index for a referece target genome sequence, 2) find multiple seed locations (lookup table), 3) extending seeds, 4) pairwise alignment, and 5) selecting the optimal solutions.
-The first two steps are the most critical in terms of speed and accuracy.
-[BWA](http://bio-bwa.sourceforge.net/bwa.shtml) employes Burrows–Wheeler transform (BWT) algorithm that it uses suffix arrays that efficiently stores dynamic size of k-mers for a large genome sequence.
+Most short-read alignment algorithms follow the general procedures such as 1) building an index for a reference target genome sequence, 2) find multiple seed locations (lookup table), 3) extending seeds, 4) pairwise alignment, and 5) selecting the optimal solutions.
+The first two steps are the most critical regarding speed and accuracy.
+[BWA](http://bio-bwa.sourceforge.net/bwa.shtml) employes Burrows-Wheeler transform (BWT) algorithm that it uses suffix arrays that efficiently stores the dynamic size of k-mers for a large genome sequence.
 Refer to the [publications](https://arxiv.org/pdf/1303.3997.pdf) for more technical details.

 ## Indexing, indexing, and indexing a target reference genome sequence FASTA file
-###3.
-Prepare BWT index
+### 3. Prepare BWT index
-First, BWT index is required for a reference genome sequence before we actually align fastq files to the genome sequence.
+First, BWT index is required for a reference genome sequence before we align FASTQ files to the genome sequence.
 1. `binf` and `cd ref`
 1. `bwa index` #help for `bwa` subcommand `index`
 1. `mkdir ./ref/bwa` #prepare bwa index directory
 1. `bwa index -p bwa/chr7 chr7.fa`
 1. Q18c: to check which files are created

-###4.
-Prepare FASTA index file containing the sequence length
+### 4. Prepare FASTA index file containing the sequence length
 1. `samtools faidx chr7.fa` # we will revisit `samtools` again later
 1. Q19: Check if an index file is successfully created

-###5.
-Prepare FASTA dictionary file also containing the sequence length but used by Picard
+### 5. Prepare FASTA dictionary file also containing the sequence length but used by Picard
 1. make sure that `java` is in your $PATH
     1. `which java`
     1. `java -v`
+1. define `picard` java command prefix
     1. `picard="java -Xmx4g -Djava.io.tmpdir=${HOME}/tmp -jar ${HOME}/bin/picard.jar"`
     1. Picard is a java program.
 Many java program commands starts this format.
     1. heap memory size
     1. a temporary directory